UKGovLD/registry-core/doc/notes.md

    * table view of registers with sorting on status etc
    * Adminstration interfaces for registers and items
+   * separate 'add' UI with both forms and upload-based entry
    * Support for simple batch uploading
    * faceted filter on search results
    * browsing of non-registered entities which are/could be in a local ontology cache